Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Experiments

+To obtain our change detection quality estimates, we use well-known classification data sets and interpret them as streaming data.\footnote{While MMDEW is not limited to Euclidean data, Euclidean data is the type of data most frequently encountered in practice, and our experiments target at this setting.} This is common in the literature, for example, \citet{DBLP:journals/inffus/FaithfullDK19,DBLP:conf/bigdataconf/FaberCSBJ21}, as only few high-dimensional annotated change detection data sets are publicly available.

-As only few high-dimensional and annotated change detection data sets are publicly available, we use well-known classification data sets and interpret them as streaming data \citep{DBLP:journals/inffus/FaithfullDK19,DBLP:conf/bigdataconf/FaberCSBJ21}: We order the observations in each data set by their classes; a change occurs if the class changes.
-To introduce some variation into the order of change points, we randomly permute the order of the classes before each run (using the same permutation for all algorithms).
+For each data set, we first order the observations by their classes; a change occurs if the class changes.
+To introduce variation into the order of change points, we randomly permute the order of the classes before each run but use the same permutation across all algorithms.
 For preprocessing, we apply min-max scaling to all data sets.

-\textbf{CIFAR10 \citep{krizhevsky2009learning}, FashionMNIST \citep{DBLP:journals/corr/abs-1708-07747}, MNIST \citep{DBLP:journals/spm/Deng12}.} These well-known image data sets have a dimensionality of 1024 (converted to grayscale), 748, and 748.
-Their numbers of observations are 60000, 70000, and 70000, respectively, and their numbers of classes all equal ten, i.e., each data set has nine change points.

-\textbf{Gas \citep{vergara2012chemical}.} The Gas Sensor Array Drift data set contains 128 features extracted from 16 sensors which were exposed to six gases at various concentration levels.
-Changes happen when the sensors are exposed to a different gas.
-It contains 13910 observations and features five change points after reordering.

-\textbf{HAR \citep{DBLP:conf/esann/AnguitaGOPR13}.} The Human Activity Recognition with Smartphones data set has 561 features of smartphone accelerometer and gyroscope readings of a person performing six different actions.
-Changes in the action correspond to change points.
-This data set has 10299 observations with five change points.

-\textbf{Traffic \citep{ferreira2011combination}.} The Traffic data set features 135 samples with 17 attributes describing the traffic in S\~ao Paulo.
-Similar to \citep{DBLP:conf/bigdataconf/FaberCSBJ21}, we discretize the slowness attribute to obtain three discrete labels, i.e., low, medium and high.
-Changes in label indicate a change point.
+Table~\ref{tab:dataset-overview} summarizes the data sets, where $n$ is the number of observations, $d$ is the data dimensionality, and \#CP is the number of change points.